Signs and Symptoms

 Obesity

-It is defined as an excess of body fat.
-As a symptom it is a medical issue that can also lead to other medical conditions including heart disease, diabetes, high blood pressure and specific cancers.
+Obesity is defined as an excess of body fat.
+As a symptom, it is a medical issue that can also lead to other medical conditions including heart disease, diabetes, high blood pressure, and specific cancers.
 Obesity is diagnosed when an individual’s body mass index is higher than 30.
-It currently affects over 3 million adults in the US alone, and the numbers diagnosed grow each year.
-It is recognized as one of the most pressing health concerns in the developed world.
+It currently affects over 3 million adults […]

 Read more